arthur360cgf/arthur360cgf/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I'm currently a junior programmer and a CS student at UESPI Piripiri.
 - 🔭 I’m currently working on a IA that forecast power grid outages
 - 💻 I'm currently intership at Equatorial Energy company
 - 🌱 I’m currently learning front and back-end to be a full stack programmer